Timothy-itayi/bellroy/README.md

 This is a small, self-contained product card component built using [Elm](https://elm-lang.org/) and integrated into an [Astro](https://astro.build/) project.

+# To Run the Program with astro
+npm install
+npm astro run dev

 ## 🎯 Goal

 Recreate a product card from [bellroy.com](https://bellroy.com), focusing on: